williiam-tran/ttl-class-sync/content/Anki/Getting Started.md

 ### Instead of ==adding tools==, think about ==eliminating wastes==.

-That’s the purpose of tools in the first place — to help us eliminate effort that isn’t adding any value or not leading us closer to our goal.
+That’s the purpose of ==tools== in the first place — to help us eliminate effort that isn’t adding any value or not leading us closer to our goal.

 Anki eliminates the non-value-adding activity called “scheduling your reviews and worrying about whether you need to review each item today or not.”
 (Yeah, that’s a mouthful)